theodorzoulias/SimpleTplDataflowPipelines/README.md

 deadlock, as described previously.

-3. The standard approach for propagating errors, the `PropagateCompletion = true` option, results to deeply nested [`AggregateException`](https://docs.microsoft.com/en-us/dotnet/api/system.aggregateexception)s.
+3. The standard approach for propagating errors, the `PropagateCompletion = true` option, results in deeply nested [`AggregateException`](https://docs.microsoft.com/en-us/dotnet/api/system.aggregateexception)s.

 This library attempts to fix these problems.